How to check your car insurance claim history

 Frequently asked questions

-I’m buying a used car – should I check its history?
+I’m buying a used car.
+Should I check its history?

-Yes – if you’re considering buying a second-hand car, always check its claims history so you know exactly what condition it’s in.
-A reputable seller will give you a full history, including details of any accidents.
+If you’re considering buying a second-hand car, always check its history so you know exactly what condition it’s in.

 How can I check a car’s history?